raiane-oliveira/daily-diet-API/README.md

 ## 💻 About

-REST API built with Fastify and TypeScript to management a daily diet app.
+REST API built with Fastify and TypeScript to manage a daily diet app.

 This challenge was offered in Rocketseat's Ignite course.

 ## 🪸 Features